 The Tick-Tock process is referred to as a year by year cycle.
 In one year, they upgrade the manufacturing process.
 The next year, they concentrate on upgrading microprocessor architecture.

-With every Tick, a new manufacturing process is introduced which help reducing the size of transistors.
-For e.g. Haswell Microprocessors from Intel used 22nm, while the latest Skylake and Kaby Lake use the smallest 14nm.
-The reduction in size helps in reducing the size of processor, incorporate more transistors inside the chip, improved performance and reduced power consumption.
+With every Tick, a new manufacturing process is introduced which help to reduce the size of transistors.
+For e.g., Haswell Microprocessors from Intel used 22nm, while the latest Skylake and Kaby Lake use the smallest 14nm.
+The reduction in size helps in reducing the size of the processor, incorporate more transistors inside the chip, improved performance, and reduced power consumption.
 Overall, this leads to building small devices which are powerful and last longer.

 Intel recently announced the Tick-Tock cycle is no more Intel’s approach towards developing new microprocessors.
 Skylake architecture is the last to use the Tick-Tock process.

 10 years back Intel was churning out performance improvements every now and then.
 They were able to release a steady flow of performance improved new microprocessors constantly.
 For e.g. the Skylake and Kaby Lake released were delayed than expected.
 It showed how Intel is struggling with releasing more improved microprocessors.

 This is said to be because of limitations that can be achieved using Copper on Silicon.
 It is difficult to achieve the same rate of success in reducing transistor size and performance because of the limitations.

 Intel’s new development process is called Process Architecture Optimisation.
 The first is Process which is equal to Tick, followed by Architecture which is equal to Tack.
 The third phase is Optimisation where the process and architecture are tweaked constantly to achieve better performances.
 It is not clear what will be the time duration for each development process.
 (The information will be updated as soon as the information is available.)